Open Streets Pittsburgh – A Different Way to Experience the City

 Open Streets Pittsburgh

-From there, the only real downside to Open Streets is that only occurs on the last Sunday of the month from May to July- meaning you only have a few chances each year to check this one out.
+From there, the only real downside to Open Streets is that only occurs on select days of the month from May to July- meaning you only have a few chances each year to check this one out.
 The route changes each time, and is worth a trip out every month when it is available.

 We hope the event can be expanded to occur every month one day soon!